New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 To set up a life insurance trust or ILIT, you must determine who you’d like to be involved.
 You’ll have to choose who the grantor, trustees and beneficiaries are.
 We recommend working with a financial or estate planner to iron out the details in your irrevocable life insurance trust.

 Aflac does not set up irrevocable life insurance trusts, but you can build an ILIT into one of our term or whole life insurance plans.
-Both of our plans are affordable and comprehensive, and you can take them with you wherever you go.
-Chatting with an agent can help you determine which option makes more sense for your coverage goals.
+Our comprehensive plans are cost-effective, portable, and can support your long-term financial planning goals.
+Chat with an agent today to determine which life insurance policy makes more sense for your coverage goals.